Fury in the Slaughterhouse: History

 They went on to play an acoustic tour in the fall of 2017, which was released as a double live album called Little Big World - Live & Acoustic.
 For this album/tour, they were joined by pedal steel guitarist Martin Huch and cellist Anne De Wolff.
 The band continued their performances at large festivals in the following years, but had to cancel tour dates in spring 2020 due to the COVID-19 pandemic.
 In Hanover that year, however, they played two concerts on the Schützenplatz on 14 and 15 May 2020 in front of around 2000 spectators sitting in their cars as part of the so-called car culture series.

 On 22 October 2020 the officially reunited band announced a new studio album titled NOW, the first in 13 years for release in April 2021.
 All of the band's studio albums are now available in the US, as the result of the band changing record labels to Starwatch.
-NOW was released on 23 April 2021, and the band will be doing outdoor shows over the coming year.
+NOW was released on 23 April 2021, and was followed up by another album, "HOPE," released in July 2023, which debuted on the German charts as the band's first #1 album.